JosunLP/pdf-lib-simple-tables/README.md

-# PDF.js Table Library
+# PDF-lib Table Library

 ## Overview

-The PDF.js Table Library is a TypeScript library that allows you to create and integrate tables into PDF documents.
+The PDF-lib Table Library is a TypeScript library that allows you to create and integrate tables into PDF documents.
 This library uses `pdf-lib` for PDF creation and offers advanced features such as custom fonts, cell styles, and cell merging.

 ## Installation